 The Williams Record

 Shane Stackpole '26 is a prospective psychology and women's, gender, and sexuality studies (WGSS) major from West Hurley, NY.
-He is an arts section editor and previously served as an arts staff writer.
+He is the executive editor for arts.
+Previously, he served as an arts section editor and arts staff writer.
 He can be reached at [email protected].

 All content by Shane Stackpole